 That said, if one can’t bear to part with their beloved household goods, then it is best to spend some time looking into shipping companies and soliciting quotes from providers before committing to an agreement.

 If deciding to ship over furniture or heirlooms, expats should firstly make sure their new home can accommodate them.
 There is nothing worse than navigating the potentially difficult shipping process and then discovering one's couch cannot fit through the doorway.
 There are also large retail chains, such as Sears and IKEA, which can potentially deliver to one's door via online purchasing.
 This makes things a little easier for expats busy settling in at home and without a car.

 Hiring an international shipping and removals company

 For those expats moving from the United States, the cheapest method of shipping to Canada is via the United States Postal Service.
-Those items with a value that exceed 20 CAD will subject to a handling fee, as well as the applicable import duties and taxes.
+Those items with a value that exceeds 20 CAD will be subject to a handling fee, as well as the applicable import duties and taxes.
 FedEx is also a reliable option, operating around the world with a wide-ranging service that encompasses everything from small boxes to large freight.

 Shipping pets to Canada

 Shipping pets to Canada requires proof of a rabies vaccine that needs to be obtained prior to arrival.
 Import requirements have been established on animals and animal products.
 These apply to temporary or permanent stays for animals, or if they are travelling through Canada in transit.
 Any undeclared pet or those lacking in the necessary documentation will be confiscated.
 Authorities are also extremely wary of any sick animal.
-If your animal is regarded as endangered, the appropriate permits are vital for their entry into Canada.
+If an animal is regarded as endangered, the appropriate permits are vital for their entry into Canada.